Menu

 The populations where Y-DNA haplogroup H3A1 is found include:

-3. Some Central Asian populations (low frequencies)
+3. Some Central Asian and Middle Eastern populations at low frequencies

 Regional Presence